 What is an Auto Dialer?

-An automatic dialer allows agents to dial numbers from a preset dialing list more efficiently.
-Auto dialing adds this efficiency because of the fact that your agents will be sequentially dialing through a preexisting list at a steady rate.
+Auto dialing adds efficiency because of the fact that your agents will be sequentially dialing through a preexisting list at a steady rate.
 Auto dialers can do this while the agent is working on other aspects of the call and they will even screen out voicemails and negative call results like busy signals and no answers.
 Auto dialers are just better at managing large outbound campaigns that require a high volume of calls.

 Thanks to their utility, it’s hard to consider opening a serious contact center without first having a capable auto dialer to help your agents outbound efforts.
 You must find an auto dialer that presents you with all of the features and functionality that your agents will need to convert and improve your customer experience.
 We’ve created a pretty exhaustive definitive guide to automatic dialers to help drill down into various types like predictive, progressive, and power dialers.

 In the past, auto dialers were constrained by some pretty stringent hardware requirements.
 These days, you have an option for either hardware or software auto dialers, which will help you automate outbound calling.
-There’s been a definitive shift towards cloud-based contact center software dialers, and many of the top VoIP providers like 8×8 and RingCentral provide this technology in their cloud contact center packages.
+There’s been a definitive shift towards cloud-based contact center software dialers, and many of the top VoIP providers like 8×8 and RingCentral provide this call center technology in their cloud solutions.
 This dialing software is usable on desktops via software, softphones, in browsers, or even on mobile devices.

 What Can Outbound Call Center Dialers Do?

 When used in a contact center for agent outreach, auto dialers provide several critical benefits.
-These include:
+Auto dialers can:

-- Reduced negative call results (no answers, dial-tones, voicemails)
+- Reduce negative call results (no answers, dial-tones, voicemails)

 Today, businesses like your own are opting to open up their contact centers rather than outsource.
 Out of all the technology that you’ll need to implement, auto dialers are the single most important because they provide a means for your agents and IVR phone systems to perform efficient outbound calling.
 In our guide, we’re going to show you several options for auto dialing, and we’re also going to tell you about some of the features you’ll need.